JJ Aldrich: Return to flyweight

-Aldrich returned to flyweight to face Maycee Barber at UFC Fight Night: Thompson vs. Pettis on March 23, 2019.
+Aldrich returned to flyweight to face Maycee Barber at UFC Fight Night 148 on March 23, 2019.
 Aldrich lost the fight via technical knockout in round two.

-Aldrich faced Lauren Mueller on October 12, 2019, at UFC on ESPN+ 19 She won the fight via unanimous decision.
+Aldrich faced Lauren Mueller on October 12, 2019, at UFC Fight Night 161 She won the fight via unanimous decision.

 Aldrich faced Sabina Mazo on January 18, 2020, at UFC 246.
 She lost the fight by split decision.

 Aldrich faced Cortney Casey on March 13, 2021 at UFC Fight Night 187.
 She won the fight by split decision.

 Aldrich was scheduled to face Tracy Cortez on August 28, 2021, at UFC on ESPN 30.
 However, Cortez was pulled from the fight due to injury, and she was replaced by Vanessa Demopoulos.
 Aldrich won the fight via unanimous decision.

 Aldrich was scheduled to face Ariane Lipski on March 12, 2022, at UFC Fight Night 203.
 However, Lipski was removed from her match for undisclosed reasons, and she was replaced by Gillian Robertson.
 She won the fight via unanimous decision.

 Aldrich faced Erin Blanchfield on June 4, 2022, at UFC Fight Night 207.
 She lost the bout via guillotine choke in the second round.

 Aldrich faced Ariane Lipski on March 11, 2023 at UFC Fight Night 221.
 She lost the fight via unanimous decision.

 Aldrich faced Na Liang at UFC Fight Night 225 on August 26, 2023.
 She won the bout via ground and pound TKO stoppage at the end of the second round.

 Aldrich faced Montana De La Rosa, replacing Stephanie Egger, at UFC Fight Night 229 on October 7, 2023.
 She won the fight via unanimous decision.

 Aldrich faced Veronica Hardy at UFC on ESPN 56 on May 11, 2024.
 She lost the fight by unanimous decision.

 Aldrich faced Andrea Lee on March 1, 2025 at UFC Fight Night 253.
 She won the fight by unanimous decision.

 Aldrich was scheduled to face Karine Silva on August 16, 2025 at UFC 319.
 However, Aldrich withdrew from the fight for undisclosed reasons and was replaced by Dione Barbosa.

+Aldrich faced Jamey-Lyn Horth on April 18, 2026 at UFC Fight Night 273.
+She won the fight by unanimous decision.
+9 out of 10 media outlets scored the bout for Horth.

+Aldrich faced Regina Tarin on September 12, 2026 at UFC Fight Night 288.
+She lost the fight by unanimous decision.